 In addition, arts and humanities majors also enjoy a depth of knowledge that truly allows them to become citizens of the world.
 Not only do arts and humanities majors use their knowledge to relate more effectively with their friends and neighbors, they often devote time and energy to community causes.
 You can find many arts and humanities graduates working as volunteers in non-profit organizations or as political staffers helping to elect a candidate.

-What Kinds of Candidates Make the Best Arts and Humanities Majors?
+Which Candidates Make the Best Arts and Humanities Majors?

 Students who love to explore their own personal growth, who want to challenge themselves with new ideas, and who love to dive deep into multiple subject areas at the same time will thrive as arts and humanities majors.
 Since many arts and humanities programs allow students to actively create their own curricula, majors can pick and choose the course work that excites them the most.
 Online college classes in a variety of subjects are available for students to supplement their degrees (or earn them entirely online).